ntaka19/ntaka19.githubio/_posts/2020-3-22-economics4.md

 ## 13.3 Oligopoly (寡占)

 * Firms are **interdependent** so a price change by one firm can be expected to be met by a price.
 4 different models:
-  1. Kinked demand curve:
+  1. Kinked demand curve
-  2. Cournot duopoly model:
+  2. Cournot duopoly model
   3. Nash equilbrium model:General type of Cournot duopoly.
-  4. Stakelberg dominant firm model: Price
+  4. Stakelberg dominant firm model: Market price determined by dominant firm.
+Other competitive firms take market price as given.